 Have you ever heard of the Law of Attraction?
-For those who have, it may seem an outrageous concept.
+For those who haven’t heard of it, it may seem an outrageous concept.
 Regardless, whether or not you know what it is, I believe there is some value in it.
 Read on to find out why!

 What is the Law of Attraction?

 The Law of Attraction is a New Thought philosophy promoting the belief that you can attract into your life whatever you focus your thoughts upon.

 The belief is built on the idea that thoughts become things.
 So if you focus upon positive ideas it’s likely you’ll attract positive events, if you take action towards a desired goal.

 Conversely, the belief is that negative ideas are unlikely to attract positive events.

 I appreciate this may sound a bit hippy-dippy, but let’s try to break it down.